irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Tunneling/Port_Forwarding.md

 2. SSH Keys added via ssh-add command and key-based authentication checked.
 3. Agent forwarding configured on machines Mac, VM and AWS (in ssh_config option *ForwardAgent* changed to _'yes'_).
 4. In sshd_config three options changed to _'yes'_: *AllowTCPForwarding*,*AllowAgentForwarding*,*GatewayPorts*.
-5. A new rule is added security group of the AWS Instance to allow incoming connections on port 1234.
+5. A new rule is added to a security group of the AWS Instance to allow incoming connections on port 1234.
-6. Remote port forwarding set up from VBox VM port 80  to AWS instance port 1234 (running ssh -R on VM).
+6. Remote port forwarding is set up from VBox VM port 80 to AWS instance port 1234 (running ssh -R on VM).
 To do this we used the command ```ssh -N -f -R 1234:localhost:80 ec2-user@52.36.164.219```.
 (-N option means that the user will not execute a remote command.
 -f option requests ssh to go to background just before command execution.
 This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background).